Defense WorldEuropeLatestUSA

 F-35A Lightening II Operational Capabilities

-The F-35 is the most advanced fighter aircraft in the world right now and provides a base for the development of future 6th-generation aircraft.
+In comparison to the Rafale vs F-35 Lightning II which is better aircraft, the F-35 is the most advanced fighter aircraft in the world right now and provides a base for the development of future 6th-generation aircraft.
+While Rafale is also a battle proven war machine.

 Rafale Fighter Jet way ahead